timmcginley/41936/Tools/DGNBLite.md

 Si* Lver: Scoring an overall 50% with each topic scoring at least 35%

-The maximum possible point of DGNB-lite is 2200, which gives 1760, 1430, 1100 and 770 the threshold points respectively for each level.
-Students can arrange freely which DGNB criteria you acquire the points from.
-A final audit will be carried out on Week-13 to validate your claim and decide your DGNB-lite level.
+The maximum possible point of DGNB-lite is 2200, which gives 1760, 1430, 1100 and 770 threshold points respectively for each level.
+You can arrange freely which DGNB criteria you acquire the points from.
+A final audit will be carried out at the end of Part C to validate and decide your DGNB-lite level.

 Grading instruction
 If there is Levels in DGNB criteria, you can get the point of the highest level you achieve.
 If there is a ‘+’ sign in the possible point, you can get accumulated points when you achieve more than one criteria.
 Otherwise, everything in the criteria has to be completed in order to get the point for that criteria.